go2tom42/Plex-Playlist-Maker/Set-PlexTitleCards.md

 For a Season one poster use S01E00, season two S02E00, etc
 For the "Special Season" use S00E00
-For Series poseter use S99E00
+For Series poster use S99E00